 How a Kinesiology Major Sets You Up for Chiropractic School

-Wondering how a kinesiology degree will be applicable to a Chiropractic program?
-In this article we will explore what Kinesiology is, what a Bachelors of Science in Kinesiology entails, and hear from current students’ experiences on how their kinesiology degree prepared them for chiropractic school.
+A degree in Kinesiology is a smart and practical choice for aspiring chiropractors.
+In this article we will explore what Kinesiology is, what a Bachelor of Science in Kinesiology entails, and how it can help you meet chiropractic school prerequisites and admission requirements.
+You’ll also hear from current students’ experiences on how their kinesiology background prepared them for success in their training to become a Doctor of Chiropractic.

-What Do You Learn in a Kinesiology Program?
-Does it Relate to Chiropractic School?
+What You Learn in a Kinesiology Program Can Prepare You for Chiropractic School

-Every kinesiology program may be a little different, but overall, you can assume that a kinesiology program will prepare you for chiropractic school.
-You’ll explore interactions between muscles, bones, joints, and the nervous system and how to apply concepts to improve human movement across various dimensions.
+While kinesiology programs vary, most prepare you well for chiropractic school thanks in large part to the degree’s focus on life and physical sciences.
+Many of which are required courses prior to admission to a chiropractic program.
+These courses allow you to explore interactions between muscles, bones, joints, and the nervous system and how to apply concepts to improve human movement across various dimensions.
 Specifically, you’ll take core science classes such as anatomy, neuromotor control and development and physiology as well as electives related to sports, wellness, neuroscience and coaching.
-This prepares you well for the rigorous anatomy courses you’ll encounter in chiropractic school (check out this interview to learn more about how we teach anatomy and physiology at NWHSU).
+This heavy science-based coursework prepares you well for the rigorous anatomy courses you’ll encounter in chiropractic school (check out this interview to learn more about how we teach anatomy and physiology at NWHSU).

 Many programs have directed study opportunities, field experiences and related student organizations, including pre-graduate level clubs.
 Overall, a kinesiology degree will give you a great foundation for chiropractic school: you’ll understand how the body works and moves, and can build on that going forward.